hkpeaks/peaks-consolidation/README.md

 ## Peaks Framework & Library
 Peaks framework and library are under development.
 I am working on an end-user driven command flow that enables working with Peaks and third-party libraries.
 The Peak Library is a high-performance calculation engine that can be configured in either streaming mode or in-memory mode easily.
 If you use streaming mode with proper settings, you can process billions of rows on your desktop PC with 16GB or above memory.
 Both framework and library are written in Golang and are considering interface with Python, R and Node.js.
 Currently, the development and testing environment is using Windows 11 and AMD x86, and will support Linux.
 Apart from AMD x86, it will also support ARM CPU.
 For fast-growing RISC V in IoT applications, which is one of my considerations.

+## File Format
+Currently, Peaks DataFrame supports tables in CSV file format only.
+Other table formats such as GZIP(CSV), JSON, HTML, XLSX, Parquet, Lance, HDF5, ORC, Feather and etc are under consideration.

 ## From WebNameSQL to Peaks DataFrame
 WebNameSQL is a C# in-memory databending software that supports accountants using a web browser to interactive with accounting rules and tables for databending.
 However, this project became obsolete and it is replaced by a new project “Peaks DataFrame” to solve issues arising from real-time processing and big data.
 During a continuing effort in academic research, it is implemented new algorithms by using Golang which resulted in a performance gain of around 5X ~ 10X.
 Please refer to https://github.com/hkpeaks/peaks-framework